halilozercan/halilozercan/README.md

 ### Hi there 👋

 - 🔭  Working on everything Android related.
 My focus area is mostly architectural stuff like MVVM, Dagger, etc.
-- 🌱  Learning Jetpack Compose, Flutter.
-In my spare time I'm also learning PC building.
+- 🌱  Obsessed with Jetpack Compose.
+Getting ready for the next generation of the frontend.

 <!--
 **halilozercan/halilozercan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.